Black-Thunder/ioBroker.melcloud/docs/en/melcloud.md

-# Melcloud - User guide
+# MELCloud - User guide

 ## Prerequisites

 In order to use this adapter, there are a few things you have to prepare in advance:

-* Mitsubishi air conditioning system with WiFi-Adapter MAC-567IF
+* Mitsubishi air conditioning system with Wi-Fi-Adapter MAC-567IF
 * MELCloud account at the [official webpage](https://app.melcloud.com/)
 * All devices registered and set-up in your MELCloud account